Greg-Bm/ploopy-adept-small-btu/README.md

 4. Place the PCB in the sunken area of the bottom part
 5. Place the USB-insert in the USB opening.
 It should just slide in.
 6. Place the top part over the bottom part making sure that the optics are aligned correctly
 7. Screw the bottom to the top.
-Start by screwing all the screws half in and them tighten them up.
+Start by screwing all the screws half in and then tighten them up.